hack-shack/glowfire/README.md

 Reference hardware is the [SQFMI beepy (2023)](https://github.com/sqfmi/beepy-hardware).

 # Features
-  * pygame on the SQFMI beepy.
-Renders directly to framebuffer: no X, OpenGL, GPU, etc.
+  * pygame on the SQFMI beepy
+  * Builds everything with a single command (once SSH'd in and git-cloned)
   * beepy-sdk: a full beepy developer SDK.
 Builds SDL2, RP2040 firmware, Bluetooth codecs, etc. on the beepy itself.
 Self-hosting.
   * snakewm: snakeware window manager, a Python userland
   * sound using USB audio dongle or Bluetooth (experimental)